karlholme/fundamental-java/src/main/Lession 2 & 3 - Java features.md

     _Compares its two arguments for order.
 Returns a negative integer, zero, or a positive integer as the first argument is less than, equal to, or greater than the second._

  5. Sortera listan i Main-klassen i TestCase genom att använda Collections sort-metod.
-Skriv sedan ut den sorterade listan för att undersöka om implementationen av jämförelsen blev korrekt.
+Skriv sedan ut den sorterade listan och säkerställ att figurerna nu skrivs ut i storleksordning.

 ### Pure functions & mutability